 MI-Access is Michigan's alternate assessment based on alternate achievement standards (AA-AAS), designed for students with cognitive

-impairments whose IEP (Individualized Educational Program) Team has determined that MEAP, MME, or MEAP-Access assessments, even with
+impairments whose IEP (Individualized Educational Program) Team has determined that M-STEP, MME, or MEAP-Access assessments, even with

 accommodations, are not appropriate.
 MI-Access satisfies the federal Individuals with Disabilities Education Act (IDEA) as reauthorized

 in 2004 and the No Child Left Behind Act (NCLB) of 2001 that require all students with disabilities be assessed at the state level.

 The Michigan Merit Examination (MME) measures Michigan 11th graders' career- and college- readiness.
 It is based on the Michigan High School

 Content Expectations and provides scores in the areas of mathematics, science, reading, writing, and social studies.
 Students who did not

 test as 11th graders or do not have valid MME scores are tested as 12th graders.

 The ACT is a college admissions examination that measures the proficiency of high school students in English, mathematics, reading, and

 science.
 The ACT scores displayed at MI School Data are from the ACT Plus Writing portion of the Michigan Merit Examination (MME).